After Business Hours

 After Business Hours is a 1925 American silent drama film directed by Malcolm St. Clair and starring Elaine Hammerstein, Lou Tellegen, and Phyllis Haver.

+The film is notable in that its critical success and box office profitability for Columbia Pictures prompted Paramount studio executives to acquire Malcolm St. Clair, where the director would create his finest pictures.

 Plot

 As described in a film magazine review, John King enters married life with the plan of allowing his wife June no money except a few dollars a week.
 She gambles, loses, and is ashamed to ask her husband for enough to pay her losses.
 In an effort to repay her losses, she goes into gambling more heavily until her debts increase to a large sum.
 She gives her pearls as security.
 Her chauffeur blackmails her for money.
 To supply him with money, she takes a pin, which her friend Sylvia had dropped at her home, to a pawnbroker, forging Sylvia's signature.
 The pawnbroker, who had been turned down for membership in John's club, is ambitious to become a member.
 To force his way into the club, he threatens to disclose the forgery, causing the arrest of June.
 John fights him and obtains the pin.
 Returning home, his wife tells him the truth about the pin.
 He forgives her, taking the blame himself.